pluralsight/guides/draft/html-css/semantic-html/article.md

 ## Navigation

 In the HTML5, there is the *nav* tag, so we can use it instead of the *div* tag to wrap links that make a navigation menu.
-For instance, the navigation menu can be put within the *header* section:
+For instance, the navigation menu can be inserted within the *header* section:
 ``` HTML
 <header>
     <img src="logo.png" alt="logo"/>